-What is the ECR Network?
+What is the Researcher Development Network?

 Our goal for this ECR specific network within our wider VAWG research network is to create a space centred upon the VAWG ECR experience; for ECRs to meet, collaborate and build relationships with others working in the field.
 Researching violence against women and girls can be lonely, so it’s particularly important for ECRs and PhD students to find solidarity with peers, to develop a support network, and find mentors who can provide guidance, advice and expertise.

 Within our network, we define ECRs are those who:

 - are conducting research at undergraduate or postgraduate level